ManushaUm/weather-checker/README.md

 # weather-checker
-Console based application to practice the data structures and algorithms
+This project is a console-based application developed using C++ to demonstrate fundamental and advanced concepts of data structures.
+It showcases problem-solving techniques, efficient data storage mechanisms, and algorithmic approaches to solving computational tasks.